VectorJamo/3D-Rotating-Cube/README.md

 All 3D Maths is handeled by the "API" (transformations in 3D space and projections).

-Needed to add z-buffer testing, probably will do in the future.
+Need to add z-buffer testing, probably will do in the future.

 SDL2 is used only to get a drawable window and render the final vertices to the screen.